 Daniel Gustafson specializes in Restoration and eighteenth-century British literature and drama.
 His research focuses on drama, politics, and performance history across the long eighteenth century (1660-1832).
-He has published essays on Aphra Behn, Richard Steele, and London repertory theater practices, and he is currently finishing a book manuscript, Lothario’s Corpse, which explores the cultural durability of the Restoration libertine in developments in theater history and in the history of political subjectivity from the early eighteenth-century stage to the movements of theatrical and political reform in the 1830s.
-The courses that he regularly offers include Introduction to Literary Study (ENGL 25000), Representative Writers of the Restoration and Eighteenth Century, The Eighteenth-Century Novel, British Drama after Shakespeare, Modern and Contemporary Drama, Studies in Drama, Eighteenth-Century Adaptations, and Jane Austen.
+He is also interested in contemporary drama and speculative fiction.
+The courses that he regularly offers include Introduction to Literary Study (ENGL 25000), Representative Writers of the Restoration and Eighteenth Century, British Drama after Shakespeare, Modern and Contemporary Drama, Studies in Drama, Tragedy, and Jane Austen.

 B.A., Kenyon College, 2003

 Lothario’s Corpse: Libertine Drama and the Long-Running Restoration, 1700-1832 (Bucknell University Press, 2020)

 "'A Separate Ministry': John Dennis, Drury Lane, and Opposition Politics."
 1650-1850: Ideas, Aesthetics, and Inquiries in the Early Modern Era Vol. 25 (2020).